 Your professional prospects will be more varied, thanks to a Master of Business Administration (MBA), which also exposes you to a diversified corporate network, new knowledge, and a thorough awareness of the business world.

 Some management and administrative-related jobs remain in the "Skill Shortages" category.
-These positions fall under the categories of banking, investment finance, and management consulting.
+These positions fall under banking, investment finance, and management consulting.

 In business management, you can opt for the following courses: